roman-milk/roman-milk.github.io/daddys-precious-present-to-dani.md

  God, she said silently as his fingers neared her thong.
 And then, his finger hooked under the thong, sort of between her anus and pussy.
 Daddy was pulling the thong to the side.
 As Dani remained on her fours, looking back at her father over her shoulder, she felt him open up her clothing to reveal her naked virginity, lost only to toys and vegetables in the past.

  Then Dani experienced the MOST incredible feeling in the WORLD.
 Beyond anything her wildest virginal fantasies could have predicated.
 Lips and tongue on her wet, throbbing clit.
 Dani's clitoris was sizzling, aching, begging.
 As soon as Daddy's tongue landed flat square on it the most welcome relief ever washed through her whole body, from her crotch to her arms and legs and chest.
 The hard tongue thrust forcefully against her throbbing wet clit, instantly drawing juices from her body and making the teenager pushed her ass backwards to grind her clit into her father's mouth.
 Dani could not supress a shrieking scream of "DADDY!" and her face fell into the bedsheets.
 She couldn't believe what was happening . . . she was so horny, and it felt so amazing.
 Dani shoved her ass up higher, giving Daddy more access, and his tongue worked magic over her clit.
-Report_Story #2